wjdenny/wjdenny.github.io/content/@2005wilkinson_grammar.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "The Grammar of Graphics"
+  - The Grammar of Graphics
-draft: false
+draft: true
 ---
 # The Grammar of Graphics
 [[Leland Wilkinson]] wrote this book for [[Springer]].